open-contracting/infrastructure/docs/guidance/example.md

 ```
 #### License

-The `license` field should contain a link to the license that applies to the data in the package.
+The `license` field ought to contain a link to the license that applies to the data in the package.
 Further information about licensing can be found in the [OCDS licensing guidance](https://standard.open-contracting.org/latest/en/implementation/licensing/).

 #### Publication policy

-The `publicationPolicy` field should contain a link to a guide for data users.
+The `publicationPolicy` field ought to contain a link to guidance for data users.
 For more information about what to include in a publication policy, refer to the [Guidance for data users](guidance_for_data_users.md).

 ### Project information

-A project package may contain information about multiple infrastructure projects.
+A project package can contain information about multiple infrastructure projects.
 Each infrastructure project is represented as an entry in the `projects` array.
 The example contains information about one infrastructure project.

 ```eval_rst